GarciaX33/bamazon/README.md

 ## BAMAZON console app

-### a simple console app prompting users with questions about what they want to purchase and keeps track of stock with mysql
+### a simple console app prompting users with questions about what they want to purchase and keeps track of stock with mysql db

 ![node bamazoncustomer](https://github.com/GarciaX33/bamazon/blob/master/images/first.PNG)